 The “pale mountains” - a world-famous mountain range and Natural World Heritage site

-Image gallery: Dolomites
+Image gallery: The Dolomites

 - Highest peak: Marmolada (3,343 m)